Send the link below via email or IMCopy

 Among foragers, pastoralists, and horticulturalists, kinship relations were the primary regulators of social and economic life.

-state+ specialists and state institutions took over may of the functions carried out by kinship groups.
+state+ specialists and state institutions took over many of the functions carried out by kinship groups.

 donor sibling registry